What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 • Remarketing (10-15%): Bring back previous site visitors who didn't convert

 As you gather data, adjust these allocations based on performance.
-Some retailers find shopping campaigns dominate their performance, while others see better results from targeted search campaigns.
+Some retailers find shopping campaigns dominate their performance, while others see better results from targeted paid search campaigns.

-Advanced PPC Strategies for Automotive Success
+Advanced Strategies for Automotive PPC Success

 Once you've built a solid foundation, several advanced strategies can significantly improve performance for automotive parts retailers.